-HR’s Role in Mergers & Acquisitions at Biotech & Pharma Companies
+HR's Role in Mergers & Acquisitions in Biotech & Pharma

 Mergers and acquisitions are really challenging (and exciting) times for any company.
 And in order for smaller and mid-sized biotech and pharma companies to compete against tech giants like Google and Amazon, the industry has seen a surge in mergers & acquisitions activity over recent years.